gvwilson/sensibleadventures/shapers/shapers.md

 "three dice plus or minus X",
 so the roll above would be written "3D-3".

-> **Example:**
 > Panicking slightly,
 > Gertrude decides to try smashing the timer.
 > The Director decides that the difficulty is 0
->(it's neither particularly tough or fairly fragile),
+> (it's neither particularly tough or fairly fragile).
-> and her Strength is +4,
+> Gertrude's Strength is +4,
-> so Gertrude needs to get 11 or more or 3D+4.
+> so she needs to get 11 or more or 3D+4.
 > She rolls 3 dice and gets a total of 11 once again.
-> After adding 4 for her Strength, her total is 15,
+> After adding 4 for her Strength her total is 15,
 > and the delicate clockwork is now so much scrap metal.

 If the total adjustment for a challenge
 (i.e., the character's rating plus the challenge's difficulty) is positive, and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
-For example,
-suppose Gertrude wants to lift a crate of chocolates.
-Gertrude's Strength is +4
-and challenge's difficulty is -1 (the crate is larger than average, but not remarkably so) for a total bonus of +3, so the Director decides the player can skip the dice roll.
 This rule helps keep the game moving.

+> Gertrude wants to lift a crate of chocolates.
+> Gertrude's Strength is +4
+> and the challenge's difficulty is -1 (the crate is larger than average, but not remarkably so).
+> The total bonus is +3,
+> so the Director decides Gertrude's player can skip the dice roll.

 ## Flukes and Fumbles